undergrad-partner-school

 Main Student Body

-The total number of students enrolled at Tillamook Bay Community College in 2021 was 559.
+The overall number of students enrolled at Tillamook Bay Community College in 2021 was 587.

 Student Population Gender Ratio

-With a coeducational student body, the school had 47 male and 88 female full-time students in 2021.
+The student body is coeducational, with 41 male and 115 female full-time students in 2021.

 Student Population Diversity

-When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
+Higer Education is committed to expanding the diversity of its student population and improving students' sense of inclusion and belonging.
 Diversity promotes critical thinking, challenges preconceived notions, and encourages intellectual growth, so it helps students develop empathy and a broader understanding of the world.
 Find out more about different ethnic groups you can meet at Tillamook Bay Community College.

 This school had 5 Asian students and 1 Afro-American students in 2021.
 88 students at this school declared as Hispanic/Latino and 4 as multirace.
 There were also 5 students whose ethnicity is unknown.